sinyyl/ROS_learning/README.md

 This is a repo for the example generated while learning ROS.

-Materials are originated from Robot Ignite.
+Materials are originated from Robot Ignite Website.

 The material cover most basic ROS commands:
 ROS Topic